 Urgency recommendation: High

-Tracy has already proven his worth as a high-upside handcuff, and even with All-Pro tackle Andrew Thomas out injured, Tracy’s outlook would remain robust in an offense light on playmakers.
+Even with All-Pro tackle Andrew Thomas out injured, the Giants' RB1 remains rather robust in an offense light on playmakers.

 New York Jets